 Not until 1909 was the mine camp surveyed by Alfred Middleton, gazetted in June and named Desmond where it lay at the foothills of Mt Desmond in the Ravensthorpe Range.
 By then there were several Desmond mines in operation with 114 residential and business lots already with stores, butcher’s shop, railway siding, boarding house, hall, Desmond Hotel, unofficial post office and private homes.
 A new government school was built.
 Bread and green groceries were delivered by horse and cart from Ravensthorpe.
 Dry food came by sea through Hopetoun port and then by donkey and horse teams.

-In 1908 the Desmond railway siding came into operation to transport copper ore to the government smelter near Ravensthorpe.
+In 1908 the railway came into operation to transport copper ore to the government smelter near Ravensthorpe.
 The copper matte was then transported by rail through Hopetoun port for export.
 The railway had now replaced the teams.
 There was a direct telephone link to Ravensthorpe.
 1910 Desmond had a post office and clubhouse.
 The following year interest in mining waned and people began to drift away from the area.
 The school closed in 1915 and the town was officially closed in 1916 but records show people still remained living there until 1923.
 By 1919 operations ceased when the Ravensthorpe smelter also closed.
 Buildings were shifted to Ravensthorpe and nearby farms.
 The mine manager’s house was purchased and transported by horses and salmon pole jinker to Condingup Farm in 1924.
 It is still being lived in today.
 The Desmond Hotel was dismantled and recycled as McGough’s Eating House in Ravensthorpe.

 Large scale mining resumed in 1957 until 1971 and the Elverdton copper mine was re-opened.
 150 employees travelled by bus on a newly sealed road from Ravensthorpe each day whilst the mine manager and some employees lived around the mine site.
 This time copper concentrate was transported by road to Esperance port, initially on a gravel and boggy sandy road, mainly for export to Japan.
 During this period the power house supplied electricity to Ravensthorpe town until the mid 1980s.
 It was also a boost to the New Land farmers who sought employment to help develop their virgin bush blocks into productive farms.